- Pain Relief

 Just like vitamins, because something comes in pill or tablet form doesn’t mean it is a drug.
 Over the counter drugs can include topical lotions, creams and oils.

-For example, BLUESPRING’s supplements are in pill form and are herbal and sometimes homeopathic but are not classified as OTC drugs.
+For example, BLUESPRING’s supplements are in pill form and are herbal.
+They are sometimes homeopathic but are not classified as OTC drugs.

 Not all herbal remedies are classified as drugs within the specifications of government agencies established to protect consumers.
 Therefore, it is important to know which products meet the classifications as a drug or are supplements.